crossplane/crossplane/contributing/README.md

 * Any significant feature should be covered by E2E tests.
 If you're adding a new feature, you should probably be adding or updating E2Es.
 * Any significant feature should be documented.
-If you're adding a new feature, you should probably be opening a docs PR.
+If you're adding a new feature, you should probably be opening a docs PR or tracking issue.
+If you make a change it's your responsibility to document it before it's released.
 * Most PRs that (only) fix a bug should have a backport label.

 If you're still unsure, just leave the checklist box unticked (and